Endpoints

 Routes with a placeholder in the route template

 For access to entities a route template may contain placeholder variables like key in the example below.
-If a HypermediaObject is referenced, e.g. the self link or a link to another Customer, the formatter must be able to create the URI to the linked HypermediaObject.
-To properly fill the placeholder variables for such routes a KeyProducer is required.
+If an HTO is referenced, e.g. the self link or a link to another Customer, the formatter must be able to create the URI to the linked HTO.
+To properly fill the placeholder variables for such routes, the framework needs to know how to extract key values from the HTO.

 Use attributes to indicate keys